propstg/plateup-overcooked-patience/README.md

 ![Preview](./img/preview.png)

-Default is to take all of the coins you have, but that can be chagned to 10 coins or 5 coins/impatient customer in the preferences.
+Default is to take all of the coins you have, but that can be changed to 10 coins or 5 coins per impatient customer in the preferences.

 ![Preferences](./img/preferences.png)